A few small products ...

 (left), and beech (far left).

-Tools Special tools are needed for turning - including gouges, skew chisels and
+For turning: Special tools are needed - including gouges,

-preferably a parting chisel.
-There are wide varieties of styles and prices, and some
+skew chisels and preferably a parting chisel.
+There are wide varieties of styles and

-below shows the tools I used for making items on these pages.
-The 5 chisels with light
+The photo below shows the tools I used for making items on these pages.
+The 5 chisels

-handles were a cheap set costing about £12, but they worked and could be sharpened.
+with light handles were a cheap set costing about £12, but they worked and could

-This set would not be suitable for use on a powered lathe or for turning bowls, where
+be sharpened.
+This set would not be suitable for use on a powered lathe or for turning

 From the bottom the chisels comprise: 3/4", 1/2", 3/8"